armbian/documentation/docs/Community_IRC.md

 - *Is the chat history public as well?*
     - Yes.
 All conversation is redundantly logged.
 These logs are open to the public.
 You can find them here: [http://irc.armbian.com](http://irc.armbian.com)
 - *Why do some people have odd hostnames like '@armbian/staff/lanefu' or '@unaffiliated/username'?*
     - These *hostnames* are so called project affiliation cloaks.
 These are meant to show a users affiliation to a specific project and their role there.
-You can find more information about that here: [https://freenode.net/kb/answer/cloaks](https://freenode.net/kb/answer/cloaks)
 - *Can I have that too?*
     - Yes.
 An Armbian affiliation cloak can be requested from *Werner* either via [forums](https://forum.armbian.com/profile/9032-werner/) or IRC.
 They usually will be granted if you are a well known member in forums, a contributor via Github or donated to the project.
 Make sure you identified yourself to Nickserv beforehand.
-If you cannot find yourself in the list above you are free to request an unaffiliated cloak from Freenode staff.
-Check the link above for information.
+If you cannot find yourself in the list above you are free to request an unaffiliated cloak from Libera staff.
+Join #libera for that.
 - *How can I protect my nickname so nobody can spoof me?*
-    - Register your nick with Freenode's Nickserv service.
-Check [https://freenode.net/kb/answer/registration](https://freenode.net/kb/answer/registration)
+    - Register your nick with Libera's Nickserv service.
+Check [https://libera.chat/guides/registration](https://libera.chat/guides/registration)
     Even though it is not mandatory you should register and identify with the services as other channels for example may not allow unregistered users to chat or join at all as anti-spam measure.
 If the situation demands Armbian will enforce this as well.
 - *Why do some users have voice (+v) in channel?*
     - As mentioned in [forums](https://forum.armbian.com/topic/12803-armbian-irc-chat/?tab=comments#comment-96828) "all contributors to the project, regardless if forums staff, contributor on Github or well known and longtime active user" may get voice on request.